ConorMurphy21/codeBeautifier/README.md

 ## Setup :globe_with_meridians:

+I have included a windows installer in the source directory, make sure to allow codeBeautifier to add itself to the path variable, from there follow the command line syntax

-Currently working on creating an installer for this program.
-This will soon be updated! :alarm_clock:
+Currently working on making the installer cross platform This will soon be updated! :alarm_clock:

-For now there is a temporary exe file that can be run on windows.

 ## :page_with_curl:Command Line Syntax

 ```
-./codeBeautifier [options] [InputCodeFile] [InputTextFile]
+./bfy [options] [InputCodeFile] [InputTextFile]
 ```

 Where:
  * [options] are any of the flags listed below
  * [InputCodeFile] is the C/C++ file you would like to convert